albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 The sensitivity for the tooltip display can be adjusted in the ``Options`` dialog on :ref:`map-navigation`.

-You can select tooltip options on page :ref:`map`.
+You can select which tooltips to show in options on page :ref:`map`.

 .. figure:: ../images/tooltip.jpg
+       :scale: 50%

-    Tooltip with information for an airport and a VOR.
+       Tooltip with information for an airport and a VOR. *Click image to enlarge.*

 .. figure:: ../images/tooltipairspace.jpg
+       :scale: 50%

-    Tooltip with information about airspaces.
+       Tooltip with information about airspaces. *Click image to enlarge.*

 .. _highlights-map: